KorfLab/SABR/README.md

 README: Spliced Alignment Bakeoff
 =================================

-Aligning transcript (mRNA) sequences to their genomic source locations is a surprisingly difficult problem.
-This project seeks to answer the following
+Aligning RNA-seq reads to their genomic source locations is a surprisingly difficult problem.
+This project seeks to answer the following questions:
-questions:

 - Which is the most accurate aligner for RNA-seq data?
 - What kinds of sequence and gene features create the most problems?